 “Vitamin D works with calcium to maintain healthy bones.
 Recommended daily intake of vitamin D for perimenopausal and menopausal women is 800 IU/day.
 Dietary sources include fortified cereals and dairy products, salmon and mackerel.
 As with calcium, vitamin D3 is also readily available over the counter,” says Dr. Alyssa Dweck, MS, MD, FACOG.

 Starting during perimenopause, shifting hormone levels can encourage the body to store more fat—particularly around the abdomen, where it can increase the risk for health problems such as cardiovascular disease.
 But lean protein can help you fight back against this weight gain.6 According to Dr. Susan Hewlings, PhD and Registered Dietician, “As you age your protein needs increase.
 Intake of about 20-30g (with greater amounts as you age) of protein per meal evenly distributed throughout the day is ideal.”

 Getting plenty of lean protein not only helps keep body fat in check—studies demonstrate that it also makes it easier for your body to preserve and build more lean muscle mass.7 Try to include a healthy protein source with each meal or snack as a part of your perimenopause diet.
 Consider things like a palm-sized serving of lean meat, poultry, or fish, a cup of plain yogurt, an egg, or half a cup of cooked beans.

 Falling estrogen levels have been shown to cause arteries to become less flexible, leading to a higher risk of heart disease after menopause.8 Be proactive about protecting your heart now by eating at least two servings of omega-3 rich fish (like salmon, mackerel, or tuna) per week.
 The fatty acid in these foods can keep inflammation in check to protect your blood vessels—and in turn, promote a healthier heart.9

 An added bonus?
 A steady supply of omega-3s as part of your perimenopause diet may help ease some of the frustrating symptoms that might ramp up during perimenopause, like night sweats or mood swings.
-And if you’re not a fan of fish, research shows that fish oil supplements may serve to be a helpful addition.10
+And if you’re not a fan of fish, research shows that high purity omega-3 fish oil supplements may serve to be a helpful addition.10

 Foods to Avoid During Perimenopause